HPI-Information-Systems/AutoTSAD/README.md

 Detecting anomalous subsequences in time series data is one of the most important tasks in time series analytics, having applications in environmental monitoring, preventive healthcare, predictive maintenance, and many further areas.
 Data scientists have developed various anomaly detection algorithms with individual strengths, such as the ability to detect repeating anomalies, anomalies in non-periodic time series, or anomalies with varying lengths.
-For a given dataset and task, the optimal algorithm with a suitable parametrization and, in some cases, sufficient training data, usually solves the anomaly detection problem well.
+For a given dataset and task, the best algorithm with a suitable parameterization and, in some cases, sufficient training data, usually solves the anomaly detection problem well.
-However, given the high number of existing algorithms, their numerous parameters, and a pervasive lack of training data and domain knowledge, effective anomaly detection is still a complex task that heavily relies on manual experimentation and, often, luck.
+However, given the high number of existing algorithms, their numerous parameters, and a pervasive lack of training data and domain knowledge, effective anomaly detection is still a complex task that heavily relies on manual experimentation and often, as experiments show, luck.

-AutoTSAD is an unsupervised system, which **parameterizes, executes, and ensembles various highly effective anomaly detection algorithms**.
+We propose the unsupervised AutoTSAD system, which **parameterizes, executes, and ensembles various highly effective anomaly detection algorithms**.
-The system automatically presents highly flexible anomaly scorings for arbitrary time series.
+The ensembling system automatically presents an aggregated anomaly scoring for an arbitrary time series without a need for training data or parameter expertise.
-Any such scoring can be broken down into our novel score ranking that also non-expert users can interactively explore and extend.
-Our experiments show that AutoTSAD offers an anomaly detection accuracy comparable to the best manually optimized anomaly detection algorithms, but without a need for training data or parameter expertise.
+Our experiments show that AutoTSAD offers an anomaly detection accuracy comparable to the best manually optimized anomaly detection algorithms, and can significantly outperform existing method selection and ensembling approaches for time series anomaly detection.

 ### Architecture